 Most orthodontic treatments begin after a child has grown all of their permanent teeth, around the age of 11 to 13.
 Since the teeth and jaws are still developing at this age, braces have a higher chance of success for straightening teeth and correcting bites.

-Orthodontic problems may be diagnosed at a younger age if your child's dentist or orthodontist thinks they could benefit from early intervention.
+Orthodontic problems may be diagnosed at a younger age if your child's dentist thinks they could benefit from early intervention.
 Issues such as crooked, protruding or misaligned teeth may be detected as early as 7 to 9 years.
 Addressing these problems early could also help the permanent teeth growing beneath.

 A dentist can determine if your child needs braces or a different treatment when examining their teeth, but you should book an appointment at the dental clinic if you notice possible signs that your child's teeth and jaws may not be developing normally.